-The Compliance Function is independent of risk taking functions and reports to the Company's Managing Director.
-The CCO also has a direct reporting line to the BoD via the Audit and Risk Committee of the BoD.
+The Compliance Function is independent of risk-taking functions and reports to the Company's CEO.
+The Compliance Officer also has a direct reporting line to the BoD via the Audit and Risk Committee of the BoD and a functional reporting line to Group Compliance Function of CNP Assurances.

 The main responsibility of the Compliance Function is the establishment and application of suitable procedures for the purpose of achieving a timely and on-going compliance of the Company with the existing legal and regulatory framework.
-The activities and responsibilities of the Function are governed by the Compliance Charter and Manual, which are approved by the BoD and reviewed annually.
+The activities and responsibilities of the Function are governed by the Compliance Charter, Compliance Policy and Compliance Manual, which are approved by the BoD and reviewed annually.